biomebox/NfN/README.md

 # Notes From Nature

-Codes for extratcing information on daily transcripts done and building a csv file.
+Codes for extracting information on daily transcripts done and building a csv file.

 Python file: creates csv to write info